 But you don’t need to make overt political statements in order to let customers know that you stand against divisiveness and hate.
 After all, it’s the holiday season: Whether you celebrate Hanukkah or Christmas, what matters most is goodwill, love, and light.

-So here are three easy ways you can say “Chag Sameach!” (that’s “happy holiday!”) before Hanukkah ends on Monday the 10th.
+So here are three easy ways you can say “Chag Sameach!” (that’s “happy holiday!”) before Hanukkah ends.